bluewitch/RustWerks/README.md

 with the actual code generation and low level optimizations happen through the LLVM library, which is written in C++.

+There is also the mrustc (https://github.com/thepowersgang/mrustc) project that can be used for bootstrapping.
+It compiles/transpiles Rust into C that can be compiled using something like Clang or GCC.

 I use Github's dev browser tool and VSCode IDE and have found it a great tool for development and git commits